KoyaKokubu/Unity/ARCarCustomizer/README.md

 This is an AR application using WebGL with ZapWorks.

-1. Scan the QR code You may need to zoom in on the QR code.
+1. Scan the QR code.

    ![target_image](ar_car_QR.png "QR")